 Tapestry is a Jamey Stegmaier’s (famous for Scythe and Viticulture) take on civilization games.
 It features 16 asymmetric factions which advance through the ages of human history.
 They are named by their “profession”, rather than nation.
 You have Entertainers, Alchemists, Architects, and so on.

-The game is played on a hex map, but its peculiarity is the four action tracks on which you progress and perform the corresponding actions.
+The game is played on a hexagonal map, but its stand-out features are the four action tracks on which you progress and perform the corresponding actions.
 If you want to do something expansionistic, you need to advance on the Military track.

-While at its core, a fine game system, unfortunately, it does not suit a civ game much.
+While at its core, a fine game system, thematically, it does not suit a civ game much.
 It feels too restrictive and linear.
-Other than that, Tapestry is a fine product.
+Purely mechanical, Tapestry is a fine product.
 The gameplay is polished and the presentation is nothing less than spectacular.
+It just doesn’t capture that civ feel that we seek.

 9. Civilization: A New Dawn